Map Dependencies

 Trace the dependencies in a software bill of materials (SBOM) for a given repository and assign weights or other metrics to each node.
 New to OSO?
-Check out our Getting Started guide to set up your BigQuery or API access.
+Check out our Getting Started guide to set up your API access.

 Getting Started